CDP Ports

 Usage

-CDPPorts defined in the configuration, known as proxy-ports, can be used to bring separate but related values in a component into a single API.
-The following attributes can be filled in such a port:
+CDPPorts defined in the configuration, known as configuration-ports, can be used to bring separate but related values in a component into a single API.

 Description | |